One of Charlie Gillett’s best live bands in the UK

 “This gifted bluesman is one of London’s greatest undiscovered talents.
 His voice has a warm unforced timbre that perfectly complements the rasp and wail of his mercurial harmonica playing.”

 Errol Linton is no stranger to Book and Kitchen, so it with great pleasure that we welcome him as a resident artist at Book and Kitchen.
-He will be bringing back his blues, boogie and Caribbean swing vibe for two notting hill unplugged events and there are more in the works.
+He will be bringing back his blues, boogie and Caribbean swing vibe to Notting Hill Unplugged.

 Errol Linton carries the legacy of Little Walter and Sonny Boy Williamson into the twenty first century, moving the genre forward by combining 50s Chicago blues with gentle Jamaican reggae rhythms.